Rebecca Latimer Felton

-A major figure in American first-wave feminism, Felton was the last slave owner to serve in the Senate.
-She spoke vigorously in favor of lynching African Americans, stating the belief that such acts would protect the sexual purity of European-American women.

 The most prominent woman in the state of Georgia during the Progressive Era, she was honored near the end of her life by a symbolic one-day appointment to the Senate.
 Felton was sworn in on November 21, 1922, and served just 24 hours.
 At the age of 87, she was the oldest freshman senator to enter the Senate.
+Felton was the last person to serve in the Senate to have owned slaves in her lifetime.
 Felton was the only woman to have served as a senator from Georgia until the appointment of Kelly Loeffler in 2020, nearly 100 years later.

 Early life

 Felton was born in Decatur, Georgia, on June 10, 1835.
 She was the daughter of Charles Latimer, a prosperous planter, merchant, and general store owner.
 Charles was a Maryland native who had moved to DeKalb County in the 1820s, and his wife, Eleanor Swift Latimer, was from Morgan, Georgia.
 Felton was the oldest of four children; her sister, Mary Latimer, also became prominent in women's reforms in the early 20th century.
 When Felton was 15, her father sent her to live with close relatives in the town of Madison, where she attended a private school within a local Presbyterian church.
 She then went on to attend Madison Female College, from which she received a classical liberal arts education.
 She graduated at the top of her class, at age 17, in 1852.

 Based on her autobiography, Felton's ancestors were Virginians and Marylanders before settling in Georgia.
 As per family tradition, she traced her ancestry to colonial settlers who came from England during the 17th century.

 In October 1853, she married Dr. William Harrell Felton at her home, and she moved to live with him on his plantation just north of Cartersville, Georgia.
 She gave birth to five children, one daughter and four sons.
 Only one, Howard Erwin Felton, survived childhood.
 In the aftermath of the American Civil War, their plantation was destroyed.
 Dr. Felton returned to farming as a way to earn money until they had enough savings to open a school.
 Felton and her husband opened Felton Academy in Cartersville, where she and her husband both taught.